 Planning for a sustainable future for Makorori

-What we expect to achieve with the plan
+What we expect to achieve with the Master Plan

 Initial community engagement identified a range of issues concerning activities and use of Makorori Beach, the reserves and foreshore area.
 They range from cars driving on the reef and beach, reckless driving and parking on the dunes, freedom camping, illegal dumping, issues with dogs, noise, stormwater runoff, hill stability, native flora and fauna, septic tank problems, to the intersection with the state highway.